SaashaaNova/aUdo/README.md

 Website made with : React & SASS & Firebase

 ## What include :
-* Landing Page made with the aid of SASS
+* Landing page made with the aid of SASS
-* Scelet of the website made in React
+* Skeleton of the website made in React
-* Conection with Firebase to allow sign in and manage user's dashboard
+* Connection with Firebase to allow sign in and manage user's dashboard